Samuel-Kaniel/Microservice-Concepts/README.md

 ![image](https://github.com/Samuel-Kaniel/Microservice-Concepts/assets/83005750/64fb670c-d718-465d-a9a2-8da4a9516d24)
 - **An example of a monolithic architecture 🏢**

+The monolithic architecture is characterized by a single, tightly integrated codebase where all components of an application are interconnected.
+This approach can be efficient for small projects but becomes unwieldy as the project scales.
+Changes or updates to one part of the system can have unintended consequences on others.

  🏢 Monolithic ---> 🔄 Microservice 🛠️

 ![image](https://github.com/Samuel-Kaniel/Microservice-Concepts/assets/83005750/9179bc81-599f-40d8-92fe-e4536c93a025)
 - **An example of a Microservice architecture 🏢**

+Microservices, on the other hand, involve breaking down a large application into smaller, independent services.
+Each service handles a specific business function and can be developed, deployed, and scaled independently.
+This approach offers greater flexibility and scalability, making it well-suited for complex, large-scale applications.